wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-25.&emsp;Miracles are part of an interlocking chain of forgiveness which, when completed, is the Atonement.
+25. Miracles are part of an interlocking chain of forgiveness which, when completed, is the Atonement.
 ²Atonement works all the time and in all the dimensions of time.

 ::: details Expanded